 Encouraged by his experiences in Colorado, Rich moved to New York City upon graduation to begin his journey as the founder and artistic director of his dance film company, DANSPIEK.
 The company develops an accessible style of dance storytelling in its work through its collaborations with creative artists, both in front of and behind the camera.

-As the Dance teacher at Fordham High School for the Arts in the Bronx, he finds himself coming full-circle to his early training as a martial artist.
+While working as the Dance teacher at Fordham High School for the Arts in the Bronx, he found himself coming full-circle to his early training as a martial artist.
 Through his curriculum he has built a strong sense of community with his students, where they perform together in pre-professional dance concerts on campus, and have been juried to perform onstage at the Bronx Borough Arts Festival.
 His students also develop repertory work with guest artist residencies, including RIOULT Dance NY, Limón4Kids, and Paul Taylor American Modern Dance.

 Rich continues to explore dance as a storytelling medium and inspire young artists to express themselves through movement.